 - AR 27.
-In fulfilling the requirements set out by the disclosure criteria of Disclosure Requirement ESRS S1-3, the undertaking may be guided by the content of the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct focused on remediation and grievance mechanisms. - AR 28.
+In fulfilling the requirements set out by the disclosure criteria of ESRS S1-3, the undertaking may be guided by the content of the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct focused on remediation and grievance mechanisms. - AR 28.
 Channels for raising concerns or needs include grievance mechanisms, hotlines, trade unions (where workers are unionised), works councils, dialogue processes or other means through which own workers or workers' representatives can raise concerns about impacts or explain needs that they would like the undertaking to address.
-This could include both channels provided by the undertaking directly and channels provided by the entities where their own workers are working and are to be reported in addition to any other mechanisms an undertaking may use to gain insight into the management of impacts on workers, such as compliance audits.
-Where the undertaking is relying solely on information about the existence of such channels provided by its business relationships to answer this requirement, it may state that.

-- AR 29.
+This could include both channels provided by the undertaking directly and channels provided by the entities where their own workers are working, and are to be reported in addition to any other mechanisms an undertaking may use to gain insight into the management of impacts on workers, such as compliance audits.
+Where the undertaking is relying solely on information about the existence of such channels provided by its business relationships to answer this requirement, it may state that. - AR 29.
 Third party mechanisms could include those operated by the government, NGOs, industry associations and other collaborative initiatives.
-With regard to the scope of these mechanisms, the undertaking may disclose whether these are accessible to all own workers who may be potentially or actually materially impacted by the undertaking (or workers' representatives or, in their absence, individuals or organisations acting on their behalf or who are otherwise in a position to be aware of negative impacts), through which its own workforce (or workers' representatives or, in their absence, individuals or organisations acting on their behalf or who are otherwise in a position to be aware of negative impacts), can raise complaints or concerns related to the undertaking's own activities. - AR 30.
+With regard to the scope of these mechanisms, the undertaking may disclose whether these are accessible to all own workers who may be potentially or actually materially impacted by the undertaking (or workers' representatives or, in their absence, individuals or organisations acting on their behalf or who are otherwise in a position to be aware of adverse impacts), through which its own workforce (or workers' representatives or, in their absence, individuals or organisations acting on their behalf or who are otherwise in a position to be aware of adverse impacts), can raise complaints or concerns related to the undertaking's own activities. - AR 30.
 The undertaking shall consider whether and how own workers that may be affected and their workers' representatives are able to access channels at the level of the undertaking they are employed by, or contracted to work for, in relation to each material impact.
 Relevant channels may include hotlines, trade unions (where workers are unionised) or works councils, or other grievance mechanisms operated by the relevant undertaking or by a third party. - AR 31.
 In explaining whether and how the undertaking knows that own workers are aware of and trust any of these channels, the undertaking may provide relevant and reliable data about the effectiveness of these channels from the perspective of own workers themselves.
 Examples of sources of information are surveys of workers that have used such channels and their levels of satisfaction with the process and outcomes. - AR 32.
 In describing the effectiveness of channels for own workers and workers' representatives to raise concerns, the undertaking may be guided by the following questions, based on the "effectiveness criteria for non-judicial grievance mechanisms", as laid out in the UN Guiding Principles on Business and Human Rights.
-The considerations below may be applied to individual channels or to a collective system of channels: - (a) do the channels have legitimacy by providing appropriate accountability for their fair conduct and building stakeholder trust? - (b) are the channels known and accessible to stakeholders? - (c) do the channels have clear and known procedures, with indicative timeframes? - (d) do the channels ensure reasonable access for stakeholders to sources of information, advice and expertise? - (e) do the channels offer transparency by providing sufficient information both to complainants and, where applicable, to meet any public interest? - (f) do outcomes achieved through the channels accord with internationally recognised human rights? - (g) does the undertaking identify insights from the channels that support continuous learning in both improving the channels and preventing future impacts? - (h) does the undertaking focus on dialogue with complainants as the means to reach agreed solutions, rather than seeking to unilaterally determine the outcome?
+The considerations below may be applied to individual channels or to a collective system of channels: - (a) do the channels have legitimacy by providing appropriate accountability for their fair conduct and building stakeholder trust? - (b) are the channels known and accessible to stakeholders? - (c) do the channels have clear and known procedures, with indicative timeframes?